minjilee-purdue/minjilee-purdue.github.io/README.md

 ## Contact Me

-Feel free to reach out to me at [lee3450@purdue.edu](mailto:lee3450@purdue.edu) if you have any questions or would like to connect.
+Feel free to reach out to me at <a href="mailto:lee3450@purdue.edu" style="color: inherit; text-decoration: none;">lee3450@purdue.edu</a> if you have any questions or would like to connect.